Atalaku: Etymology and vocal prowess

 According to social anthropology professor Bob W. White of the University of Montreal, the term atalaku derives from the Kikongo expression for "look here, look at me" and first appeared in common parlance in Kinshasa in the early 1980s.
 The atalaku is also known by the French term animateur.

 During the sebene instrumental section of a song, the atalaku excels in vocal improvisation through a combination of shouts, melodies, and vocal pyrotechnics to excite the audience and prompt them to dance.
 Following the last lines of the chorus, the lead singer steps back, allowing the lead guitarist to initiate the sebene with an accelerated riff.
 The atalaku then takes center stage, wielding a microphone and often maracas (a type of rattle), to deliver a series of cris (shouts) and chants-cris (sung-shouts).
 They incorporate the names of singers, guitarists, and even audience members who have offered financial support, weaving these references into their shouts.
 This interactive element boosts the performers' morale and also personalizes the experience for the audience.
-These vocal elements are meticulously timed to synchronize with the fast-paced guitar and drum rhythms, which drive both the musicians and the audience into a dancing frenzy.
+These vocal elements are meticulously timed to synchronize with the fast-paced guitar and drum rhythms, which drive the musicians and the audience into a dancing frenzy.